bchavz/GS_IPUMS/README.md

 Edge list information is saved as a text file that can later be used in the SLiMulation pipeline.

 ## How to Run
 To run NetworkX library must be imported.
-If package is not found, use:
+If library is not found, use:
 ```
 pip install networkx
 ```